 - If it’s clear that you weren’t at fault.

 - Generally, victims should not worry that filing a claim affects their liability insurance premiums.
 For the most part, the reverse is true.
-The person who caused your pain or a wrongful death is the person who needs to worry.
+The person who caused your pain or wrongful death is the person who needs to worry.
 If a driver speeds, drives while drunk, or drives while distracted – then that driver’s insurance premiums should increase.

 - If someone else caused your injuries, then filing a UM/UIM claim or a collision claim should not affect your insurance premium rates.